Code-Institute-Submissions/diogo-pessoa-YourForceGym/TESTING.md

     5.1 Discovered while testing

     5.2 re-used image from carousel was updated, causing one of the gallery images to go missing

+6. Merging Contact and find-us page

+    6.1 **Testing** during manual testing it made sense to merge these pages together, as neither are heavy in content.

+    6.2 Split contact page in two sections, adding the `Find Us` at the bottom with an `id='find-us'`.
+By leveraging the ID I can set the links to redirect the user straight to this Section.

 ### Bug-fixes